Forest Hills–71st Avenue station: History

 The station was proposed as a transfer station between the never-built Queens Super-Express Bypass as part of the 1968 Program for Action, which would have significantly expanded railway and subway service in the five boroughs.
 Under a 1984 plan, the new express station would have been one of three stops on the 63rd Street Line extension east of 21st Street–Queensbridge, the other two stops being at Northern Boulevard and Woodside.
 The bypass station would have had a mezzanine, two platform levels (an upper platform for Jamaica and Southeast Queens-bound trains; a lower platform for Manhattan-bound trains), a new elevator entrance, and an expanded mezzanine, with escalators and stairs connecting the new platform levels to the existing platforms.
 The new station would have been built on the south side of Queens Boulevard, south of the existing station.

+In 1976, weekday N service was extended north over the 60th Street Tunnel Connection to Forest Hills–71st Avenue to replace the discontinued EE route, which until then had run from 71st Avenue to Whitehall Street in Manhattan.
+In 1987, the N and R routes swapped northern terminals, and the R began running to 71st Avenue.
+The Forest Hills–71st Avenue station was the northern terminus for all G trains until December 2001, when the V train began running; afterward, the G train only stopped there on weekends and at night.
+Both the G and V trains stopped serving the station in 2010, when the M train began serving the Queens Boulevard Line.

 In 2014, the Metropolitan Transportation Authority built a new signal tower for the Manhattan-bound platform.
 The agency also upgraded the station to compliance with the 1990 Americans With Disabilities Act; the upgrade included passenger elevators to serve the street level, mezzanine and platforms.
 This project was completed by March 2014 after a three-month delay.
 However, a ribbon-cutting for the new elevators was not held until May 15, 2014.
+The MTA announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.
+In April 2025, the MTA announced plans to install taller fare gates with glass panels at 20 stations, including the Forest Hills–71st Avenue station.
+The fare gates would be manufactured by Cubic Transportation Systems, Conduent, Scheidt & Bachmann, and STraffic as part of a pilot program to reduce fare evasion.